prismmodelchecker/prism/prism/README.txt

  * Paolo Ballarini & Kenneth Chan: Port of PRISM to Mac OS X
  * Rashid Mehmood: Improvements to low-level data structures and numerical solution algorithms
  * Alistair John Strachan, Mike Arthur and Zak Cohen: Integration of JFreeChart into PRISM
+ * Carlos Bederian (working with Pedro D'Argenio): Addition of LTL model checking for MDPs to PRISM

 For more details see: